emptyewer/GridMAT-MD-parallel/README.md

 GridMAT-MD-parallel
 ===================

-Algorithm to calculate area per lipid headgroup (APL) and bilayer thickness in molecular simulations of lipid bilayers
+A parallel algorithm to calculate area per lipid headgroup (APL) and bilayer thickness in molecular simulations of lipid bilayers

 This program is a parallelized version of the orginal GridMAT-MD developed by W. J. Allen, J. A. Lemkul and D. R. Bevan at Virginia Tech.
 The citation for the original publication is below.